 Fact: When you pull your credit report for your own educational purposes, it’s considered a “soft inquiry” and will not affect your credit score.
 On the other hand, when a creditor or lender pulls your credit report for the purpose of extending you credit or a loan, it’s a “hard inquiry” and may negatively impact your credit score.
 (Learn more about credit inquiries.)

-Fiction: If a bill or debt isn’t generally reported to the credit bureaus, missing a payment won’t affect your credit score.
+Fiction: If a bill or debt isn’t reported to the credit bureaus, missing a payment won’t affect your credit score.

-Fact: Any time you pay a bill late or don’t pay at all, that activity can be reported to the credit bureaus.
+Fact: Any time you pay a bill late or don’t pay it at all, that activity can be reported to the credit bureaus.
 Different companies have different policies about reporting late payments or negative information, but never assume that just because you’ve never seen a particular bill listed on your credit report that it can’t negatively impact your credit score if you don’t pay it.

 Fiction: Disputing accurate information will remove it from your credit report.